wiremock/wiremock.org/_site/docs/configuration.md

 ## Preventing proxying to and recording from specific target addresses

-As a security measure WireMock can be configured to only permit proxying (and therefore recording) to certain addresses.
-This is achieved via a list of allowed address rules and a list of denied address rules, where the allowed list is evaluated first.
+For security, you can set limits on prxying from WireMock, using using rules lists that specify allowed and denied addresses.
+WireMock evaluates the allowed list first.

 Each rule can be one of the following:

 * A single IP address
-* An IP address range in the e.g. `10.1.1.1-10.2.2.2`
+* An IP address range, as in `10.1.1.1-10.2.2.2`
-* A hostname wildcard e.g. `dev-*.example.com`
+* A hostname wildcard, as in `dev-*.example.com`

-The ruleset is built and applied as follows:
+The ruleset is built and applied as in the following example:

 ```java
 .limitProxyTargets(NetworkAddressRules.builder()